BNZ Logo

 Am I covered if I don't have a return ticket?

-No. To be eligible for cover you must hold a return travel ticket for your travel before you depart New Zealand that shows a return date within the maximum duration of cover which is 90 days for BNZ Advantage Visa Platinum Cards, and 35 days for BNZ Advantage Business Cards.
+No. To be eligible for cover you must hold a return travel ticket for your travel when you depart New Zealand that shows a return date within the maximum duration of cover which is 90 days for BNZ Advantage Visa Platinum Cards, and 35 days for BNZ Advantage Business Cards.
 If you hold both an Advantage Platinum AND an Advantage Business card, then the 90-day limit applies to you.

 The return ticket requirement applies at the time your trip starts.
 If prior to departing New Zealand, you have paid some expenses for your trip but you do not hold a return ticket, you may still be covered for cancellation expenses if you have to cancel your trip.
 This is subject to normal policy terms, conditions and exclusions.